 - A GPA Calculator is available to assist students in estimating their grade point average.

 ACCESS Collaborative Program is an academic and social support program that assists low-income, single parent students pursuing a college education at Ohio State, and includes the College and High School Aspiring Mothers Partnership for Success (CHAMPS).

 Todd A. Bell National Resource Center on the African American Male nurtures a sense of community and connectedness among African American males, promoting their success in college and providing a culture of excellence at Ohio State.
 Signature programs include the Early Arrival Program, the Gathering of Men, and the Black Male Retreat.

-Gender and Sexual Diversity provides advocacy and support services for students, faculty, and staff whose experiences of gender and sexuality are marginalized within the university and local communities.
+LGBTQ Resources provides information for students, faculty, and staff whose experiences of gender and sexuality are marginalized within the university and local communities.

 Frank W. Hale Jr. Black Cultural Center, considered one of the finest Black Cultural Centers in the country, develops and maintains supportive programs and activities for all Ohio State students and particularly African American students.
 Signature events include the MLK Celebration and the Thanksgiving Dinner.
 The Hale Center also houses one of the largest Black art collections in the United States.